 Because Masters of the Universe figures were produced over many years in a number of different countries, there is no shortage of production variants, some subtly different and some radically different from the norm.
 In my own collecting, I’ve always gravitated toward the earliest figures released in the US, particularly for the first wave of figures.
 They tend to have the nicest paint and plastic applications, in my opinion.
 All of the 1982 lineup was manufactured in Taiwan, except for Castle Grayskull, Battle Ram and Wind Raider, which were initially manufactured in the US.
 A common term for the very earliest figures in the line is “test market figures”, although the term isn’t usually used for the vehicles or Castle Grayskull.

 The early Taiwan figures tend to have the sharpest detail and the finest paint applications compared to later reissues.
 Subsequent releases tend to cut down on the paint applications and sometimes on the sculpted detail.
 The earliest figures tend to have boots that are painted on using spray paint and a paint mask, which sometimes shows up as unevenness at the boot tops.
 Later figures seem to use a dipping method.
 Since this seems to apply to all the early figures (or at least those with painted boots), I won’t mention this when I talk about each individual figure.

 The earliest Taiwan Stratos figures have the following characteristics:

 Commonly referred to as “Blue Beard” Stratos, this figure is quite rare and difficult to find.
+The reason that it’s rare is that it seems to be a factory paint error – early Stratos prototypes all have blue goggles and a gray beard.
+It seem that the error was caught very quickly, which is why so few of these figures are around.
 From the beginning, Stratos was available with either blue wings and a red backpack, or red wings and a blue backpack.
 This continued throughout the production run.